Skip to content

 import CodeTabs from ’../../../components/CodeTabs.astro’;

 Hosts declare slots in their app manifest.
-Each slot is a named mounting point with format constraints and optional capability gating.
+A fragment-format slot is a named mounting point whose accepts type names a fragment format, with optional capability gating.

 {